Wednesday, August 31, 2016

 Chapter 1: Tools of Geometry

-1.1 Use basic geometry terms and notation including points, lines and planes
+1.1 Use basic geometry terms and notation including points,

 1.2 Use basic postulates of geometry